-Appendix D: Dictionaries approved for use in ATAR course examinations 2022
+Appendix D: Dictionaries approved for use in ATAR course examinations 2024

-Course Practical (oral) examination Written examination Chinese: First Language Not applicable.
-Candidates are allowed to use monolingual and/or bilingual printed dictionaries.
+Course Practical (oral) examination Written examination During reading and working time: Chinese: First Language Not applicable.
+Monolingual and/or bilingual printed dictionaries.
 Note: dictionaries must not contain any notes or other marks.
 No electronic dictionaries are allowed.
-Chinese: Second During Part A only.
-During reading and working time: Language One combined print dictionary (Chinese/ English and English/Chinese dictionary) or two separate print dictionaries (one English/Chinese dictionary and one Chinese/English dictionary).
-One combined print dictionary (Chinese/ English and English/Chinese dictionary) or two separate print dictionaries (one English/Chinese dictionary and one Chinese/English dictionary).
+During Part A only.
+During reading and working time: Chinese: Second Language One combined print dictionary (Chinese/English and English/Chinese dictionary) or two separate print dictionaries (one English/Chinese dictionary and one Chinese/English dictionary).
+One combined print dictionary (Chinese/English and English/Chinese dictionary) or two separate print dictionaries (one English/Chinese dictionary and one Chinese/English dictionary).
 Note: dictionaries must not contain any notes or other marks.
 No electronic dictionaries are allowed.
 Note: dictionaries must not contain any notes or other marks.
 No electronic dictionaries are allowed.
-French: Second Language During Part A only.
-During reading and working time: One combined print dictionary (French/ English and English/French dictionary) or two separate print dictionaries (one English/French dictionary and one French/English dictionary).
-One combined print dictionary (French/ English and English/French dictionary) or two separate print dictionaries (one English/French dictionary and one French/English dictionary).
+No dictionaries permitted.
+During reading and working time: French: Background Monolingual and/or bilingual printed dictionaries.
+Language Note: dictionaries must not contain any notes or other marks.
+No electronic dictionaries are allowed.
+During Part A only.
+During reading and working time: French: Second Language One combined print dictionary (French/English and English/French dictionary) or two separate print dictionaries (one English/French dictionary and one French/English dictionary).
+One combined print dictionary (French/English and English/French dictionary) or two separate print dictionaries (one English/French dictionary and one French/English dictionary).
 Note: dictionaries must not contain any notes or other marks.
 No electronic dictionaries are allowed.
 Note: dictionaries must not contain any notes or other marks.
 No electronic dictionaries are allowed.
-German: Second During Part A only.
-During reading and working time: Language One combined print dictionary (German/ English and English/German dictionary) or two separate print dictionaries (one English/German dictionary and one German/English dictionary).
-One combined print dictionary (German/ English and English/German dictionary) or two separate print dictionaries (one English/German dictionary and one German/English dictionary).
+No dictionaries permitted.
+During reading and working time: German: Background Monolingual and/or bilingual printed dictionaries.
+Language Note: dictionaries must not contain any notes or other marks.
+No electronic dictionaries are allowed.
+During Part A only.
+During reading and working time: German: Second Language One combined print dictionary (German/English and English/German dictionary) or two separate print dictionaries (one English/German dictionary and one German/English dictionary).
+One combined print dictionary (German/English and English/German dictionary) or two separate print dictionaries (one English/German dictionary and one German/English dictionary).
 Note: dictionaries must not contain any notes or other marks.
 No electronic dictionaries are allowed.
 Note: dictionaries must not contain any notes or other marks.
 No electronic dictionaries are allowed.
-Indonesian: Second During Part A only.
-During reading and working time: Language One combined print dictionary (Indonesian/English and English/ Indonesian dictionary) or two separate print dictionaries (one English/Indonesian dictionary and one Indonesian/English dictionary).
-One combined print dictionary (Indonesian/English and English/Indonesian dictionary) or two separate print dictionaries (one English/Indonesian dictionary and one Indonesian/English dictionary).
+During reading and working time: Hindi: Background No dictionaries permitted.
+Monolingual and/or bilingual printed dictionaries.
+Language Note: dictionaries must not contain any notes or other marks.
+No electronic dictionaries are allowed.
+During reading and working time: Hindi: Second Language No dictionaries permitted.
+Monolingual and/or bilingual printed dictionaries.
+Note: dictionaries must not contain any notes or other marks.
+No electronic dictionaries are allowed.
+Indonesian: Second Language During Part A only.
+During reading and working time: One combined print dictionary (Indonesian/ English and English/Indonesian dictionary) or two separate print dictionaries (one English/Indonesian dictionary and one Indonesian/English dictionary).
+One combined print dictionary (Indonesian/ English and English/Indonesian dictionary) or two separate print dictionaries (one English/Indonesian dictionary and one Indonesian/English dictionary).
 Note: dictionaries must not contain any notes or other marks.
 No electronic dictionaries are allowed.
 Note: dictionaries must not contain any notes or other marks.
 No electronic dictionaries are allowed.